-Data collected by cookies may be combined with any other information you submit to the Sébastien Izambard Official Fan Club/Il Divo Fans for Charity, for example by placing a bid in one of our charity auctions, but our websites will never allow anyone to contact you directly.
+Data collected by cookies may be combined with any other information you submit to the Sébastien Izambard Official Website, but our websites will never allow anyone to contact you directly.
 Put another way, cookies are used to identify some combination of a device, a user account, and a browser, rather than an individual person.

-The purposes for which websites managed by the Sébastien Izambard Official Fan Club/Il Divo Fans for Charity utilise cookies and other similar devices include but are not limited to:
+The purposes for which websites managed by the Sébastien Izambard Official Website utilise cookies and other similar devices include but are not limited to:

 - To make your experience of using our website, better.